List of Foods To Avoid With Fibromyalgia & What To Eat

 • The Human Health app can help.
 Use it to log meals, symptoms, and flare-ups, making it easier to uncover unique food patterns and prepare reports to share with your healthcare provider.

-This article is for educational purposes only and does not provide medical advice, diagnosis, or treatment.
+Disclaimer: This article is for educational purposes only and does not provide medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare professional before making any dietary or lifestyle changes, especially if you live with fibromyalgia or another chronic condition.

 Living with fibromyalgia often feels like a constant balancing act.
 Pain, fatigue, and brain fog can disrupt even the simplest routines, and food choices sometimes make those symptoms better or worse.